Search for the $1/2^+$ intruder state in $^{35}$P: Introduction

-In the case of $^{35}$P, the removal of a proton in the $^{36}$S(d,$^3$He) reaction will only populate the $2p2h$ state if there is non-zero mixing between the $^{35}$P ground state and the first $2p2h$ excitation and therefore significant overlap in the wave functions of these states.
-Previous investigation of this reaction, performed in the 1980s, did not observe any candidates for the $2p2h$ bandhead \cite{Thorn1984,Khan1985}.
+In the case of $^{35}$P, the removal of a proton in the $^{36}$S(d,$^3$He) reaction will only populate the 2p2h state if there is non-zero mixing between the $^{35}$P ground state and the first 2p2h excitation and therefore significant overlap in the wave functions of these states.
+Previous investigations of this reaction, performed in the 1980s, did not observe any candidates for the 2p2h bandhead \cite{Thorn1984,Khan1985}.
 However, large background due to $^{12}$C contaminants in the $^{36}$S target dominated the $^3$He particle spectra of these experiments in the energy region between 3.0 and 3.5~MeV where the bandhead would be expected (MCSM calculations predict the bandhead at 3.03~MeV, as shown in Figure~\ref{fig:bh}).
 Thus, these experiments could not be conclusive on the observation or lack thereof for the intruder state.

-We report here on a recent measurement of the $^{36}$S(d, $^{3}$He)$^{35}$P reaction studied in inverse kinematics with the Helical Orbit Spectrometer (HELIOS).
+We report here on a recent measurement of the $^{36}$S(d, $^{3}$He)$^{35}$P reaction studied in inverse kinematics with the HELical Orbit Spectrometer (HELIOS) \cite{Lighthall2010}.
 This approach offers a clean measurement free of the background observed in normal kinematics experiments.
-Thus, while we did not observe any state consistent with the $2p2h$ bandhead, we are able to set an upper limit on the spectroscopic factor as a function of the energy of the expected intruder state.
-This in turn provides a constraint on the $0p0h$ and $2p2h$ content of the wavefunctions.
+Thus, while we did not observe any state consistent with the 2p2h bandhead, we are able to set an upper limit on the spectroscopic factor as a function of the energy of the expected intruder state.
+This in turn provides a constraint on the 0p0h and 2p2h content of the wavefunctions.